UnseenMountain/unit-4-game/README.md

 # unit-4-game

 Welcome to alpha version of my RPG video game.
+In

-In this game you will select a character from the four displayed and choose one to be your enemy.
+this game you will select a character from the four

+displayed and choose one to be your enemy.

 Use the attack button to strike your enemy.
+Your

-Your attack power gradually increses with each strike.
-Your objective is to defeate all enemys and restore balance to the miltiverse.
+attack power gradually increses with each strike.

+Your objective is to defeate all enemys and restore

-Note: Keanu Reeves does not work at this time because hes just to awesome
+balance to the miltiverse.